-In order to be considered for admission to the Traditional program option, candidates must meet the following requirements:
+To be considered for admission to the Traditional program option, candidates must meet the following requirements:

-- Acceptance to Bowie State University (BSU) - Cumulative GPA of 2.75 or better - GPA of 3.0 or better in prerequisite sciences and math - Successful completion of all nursing program general education course requirements - No failure or grade less than a C in any required program admission general education course - Completion of all required Science courses within 5 years of their admission date to the program - No more than a total of two (2) withdrawals or audits in any pre-requisite course (Withdrawals and audits cannot be within the same course) - Submission of an application to the Department of Nursing during the Sophomore year (See nursing website for application dates and deadlines) - Transfer applicants must include sealed official transcripts from each institution attended as ONE nursing application packet (Nursing courses are not transferable to BSU) - A personal statement of your goals and objectives (400 words, typed and double-spaced)
+- Acceptance to Bowie State University (BSU) - Cumulative GPA of 2.75 or better - GPA of 3.0 or better in prerequisite sciences and math.
+Science courses must be within five (5) years of the admission application. - Successfully complete the Test of Essential Academic Skills (TEAS), the nursing entrance exam taken through Assessment Technologies Institute (ATI).
+The TEAS must be taken at the BSU Testing Center. - Successful completion of all nursing program general education course requirements - No failures or grade less than a C in any required program admission general education course

+- No more than a total of two (2) withdrawals or audits in any pre-requisite course (Withdrawals and audits cannot be within the same course) - Submission of an online application to the Department of Nursing during the Sophomore year (See nursing website for application dates and deadlines)